Srikanta1122/Personalized_Greeting_Card_Generate/README.md

 Libraries Used:
-I have used some python libraries to complete the project , the libraries and what the libraries does in my project is given below….
+I have used some python libraries to complete the project , the libraries and what the libraries does in my project is given below…

 • torch: PyTorch library, commonly used for deep learning tasks.
 In this case, it seems to be utilized for the Stable Diffusion XL model.